writ3it/CS_ModularMonolith/README.md

 Monolith is very popular architecture, but it's a hell for developers.
 Monolithic application (sooner or later) is often called "legacy code".
 The alternative - isolation provided by composer package feature often is too strong.
-Package system offers more flexible module implementation.
+Language-level package system offers more flexible module implementation.

 #### Reason 3.
 Deptrac which has a most similar feature isn't integrated with Phpstorm.
 PHP_CodeSniffer is.